varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Strings are concatenated by putting them one after each other without a '+' operator between.

-Assignments are introduced with the set keyword.
+Assignments are introduced with the *set* keyword.
 There are no user-defined variables; values can only be assigned to variables attached to backend, request or document objects.
 Most of these are typed, and the values assigned to them must have a compatible unit suffix.

+You can use the *set* keyword to arbitrary HTTP headers.
+You can remove headers with the *remove* or *unset* keywords, which are synonym.

 VCL has if tests, but no loops.

+You may log arbitrary strings to the shared memory log with the keyword *log*.

-The contents of another VCL file may be inserted at any point in the code by using the include keyword followed by the name of the other file as a quoted string.
+The contents of another VCL file may be inserted at any point in the code by using the *include* keyword followed by the name of the other file as a quoted string.

 Backend declarations